ymanshur/portfolio/2023_privy_dcc.md

 - Quickly <b>adapted to a legacy codebase</b> written in Ruby, a new programming language at the time.
 - Proactively aligned all new features and improvements with the existing code patterns and architecture.
 - Proficient in building <b>RESTful APIs using Ruby on Rails</b> and Grape API (micro-framework).
-- Experienced in <b>integrating third-party services</b> (e.g., digital signatures with Privy Core).
+- Experienced in <b>integrating third-party services</b> (e.g., e-materai and digital signatures with Privy).
 - Strong understanding of enterprise <b>user management and multi-level permission systems.</b>
 - <b>Familiar with CI/CD pipelines</b> and container orchestration using Jenkins and Docker.